Best 5 days in Oahu itinerary: Covers whole island!

 The sweeping panoramic views from the top of the Koko crater and coast make the strenuous climb worth it!
 There are no facilities at the top.
 Bring lots of water.

-Attempt it only if you have good knees and good health for all that uphill climb!
-Else there are other hikes like the Makapu’u Point Lighthouse Trail with coastal views.
+Attempt it only if you have good knees and health for all that uphill climb!
+Otherwise, there are other hikes like the Makapu’u Point Lighthouse Trail with coastal views.

-I think the unique railway tracks make the Koko Head Crater hike so challenging, popular, and fun.
+I think the unique railway tracks are what makes the Koko Head Crater hike so challenging, popular, and fun.

 Makapu’u Point Lighthouse hike

-Another popular but easy hike in the South Shore of Oahu is the Makapu’u Point Lighthouse Trail.
+Another popular but easy hike on the South Shore of Oahu is the Makapu’u Point Lighthouse Trail.

-It is 2.5 miles round trip with only around 500 feet of elevation making this doable by most people.
+It is a 2.5-mile round trip with only around 500 feet of elevation, making this doable for most people.
 The hike is paved and has incredible coastal views and views of the Makapu’u lighthouse.

 Kailua Beach

-Kailua Beach is a very popular beach for swimming, canoeing, parasailing, surfing, sunbathing and even for just enjoying the scenery.
+Kailua Beach is a very popular beach for swimming, kayaking, parasailing, surfing, sunbathing, or just enjoying the scenery.

 Lanikai Pillbox Hike